Skip to main content

 To provide context or explanations for your financial data:

-1. Click on the note icon at the top right of your screen
+1. Click the note icon at the top right of your screen

-3. These notes will be included when you export or print the report
+These notes will be included when you export or print the report.

-Remember, your Trial Balance report is a vital tool for ensuring the accuracy of your financial records.
-Regular review can help you maintain clean books, identify potential issues early, and provide a solid foundation for creating your other financial statements.
+Review your Trial Balance report regularly to maintain clean books, identify potential issues early, and ensure a solid foundation for your other financial statements.